Preventing Gum Disease in Kids & Teens

 - Floss at least once a day, reaching all areas of your mouth.

-- Visit your dentist in Ocala at least twice a year.
+- Visit your dentist in South Ocala at least twice a year.

 The same habits that prevent cavities—a condition most kids are familiar with— can prevent gum disease as well.
 The key is diligence with proper dental care for your entire life.